A beautiful landscaped park to one side of the Hofburg palace complex. Go when the roses are in bloom (you can thank me later).

 - Park most famous for its rose garden with dozens of different varieties

-- Go early for people-free photos of the flowers
+- Go early for people-free photos of the flower beds

 - Also home to the Theseus Temple, Sisi memorial, and a couple of cafés